Pardubice Airport

-Pardubice Airport (Letiště Pardubice) (IATA: PED, ICAO: LKPD) is both military and civilian international airport in the city of Pardubice, Czech Republic.
+Pardubice Airport (Letiště Pardubice) (IATA: PED, ICAO: LKPD) is a combined military and civilian international airport in the city of Pardubice, Czech Republic.
 Apart from the military purpose, it is used for scheduled services, charter flights to Southern Europe during the summer season and cargo flights.

 After the construction of a new terminal building, apron and ground handling facilities in 2017, Pardubice Airport opened up to serve more passengers and handle standard commercial aircraft such as Boeing 737 or Airbus A320 providing better and faster services.
-The new terminal building bears the name of Jan Kašpar, a Czech aviation pioneer.
-Airport's 2017 refurbishment and construction costed 256 million CZK and was fully funded by the Pardubice City Council and Pardubice Region through their shared subsidiary company East Bohemian Airport, a.s. that runs the airport.
+The new terminal building bears the name of Czech aviation pioneer Jan Kašpar.
+The airport's 2017 refurbishment and construction costed 256 million CZK and was fully funded by the Pardubice City Council and Pardubice Region through their shared subsidiary company East Bohemian Airport, a.s. that runs the airport.

 History

 Early years

 In 1910 Jan Kašpar, an engineer and aviation enthusiast, and his cousin Eugen Čihák, bought a Bleriot XI aeroplane and started with flight experiments on the local military exercise ground in Pardubice.
-On 16 April 1910 Kašpar flew for the first time and as the first person in Czech lands.
+On 16 April 1910 Kašpar flew for the first time as the first person in Czech lands.
 In later years he arranged flight exhibitions over the country, most famously his flight from Pardubice to Prague (120 km) on 13 May 1911.

 The first flying club in the Czech lands was founded in Pardubice on 26 April 1911.
-The club, named Pardubice Aviation society (Aviatické družstvo Pardubice) had five hangars but during World War I its activities stopped.
+The club, named Pardubice Aviation society (Aviatické družstvo Pardubice), had five hangars but during World War I its activities stopped.
 After the war the place held occasional flight exhibitions.
 Since the end of 1929 the airport was used as a training place for aviation enthusiasts; expanded to 25 hectares, it was one of the largest in the country.
 Since 1933 the airport was also used for glider training.
-Between 1936 and 1937 new modern airport facilities were built.
+In 1936 and 1937, modern airport facilities were built.
 In 1939 the airfield took receipt of 39 airplanes from the Soviet Union, including 21 twin-engined bombers.

 During World War II the airport served for training of Luftwaffe pilots, toward the end of the war for combat operations, and was destroyed by bombing.